 - Additional course for endorsements in bilingual, special education, and middle grades can be taken across the summer sessions (see list above)

 Length of Program: This is a 2-year program beginning in the summer, designed for flexible options for you to complete your coursework and fieldwork in a variety of ways.
 With a blend of in-person and online options, as well as evening and weekend courses, the program allows working professionals to seek out their degree and teaching licensure while remaining in current positions.
 Full-time graduate students are also welcome and will receive placement in school settings for fieldwork alongside related coursework.
 Students have five years from acceptance to complete the program.

 Continuous Enrollments: Master's students in Elementary Education are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 A formal leave may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services.

 Comprehensive Assessment: All teacher candidates complete during student teaching a Professional Practice Profile.
 The Professional Practice Profile consists of two components.
 This includes an essay on the conceptual framework in the School of Education, Professionalism in Service of Social Justice, and a reflection on collaborative relationships in education.

-- Overall GPA of 3.0 for graduation
+- Maintain overall GPA of 3.0 for graduation

-- All degree requirements
+- Complete all degree requirements

-- Completion of comprehensive assessments
+- Complete comprehensive assessments

 Degree Conferral: While the commencement ceremony is every May, degrees can be conferred May, August, and December.
 Students must apply for graduation/degree conferral.
 Students should apply for graduation in the semester they anticipate completing all degree requirements.
 Failure to meet application deadlines may result in a delay of the conferral of the degree to the following semester. are due: